Badger Lake Dragon Boat Bash is back

 Tall corn and dragon boats may seem like an odd combination, but here in Webster County they both have emerged as symbolic of summer.

-The 22nd annual Badger Lake Dragon Boat Bash will take place today and Saturday at John F. Kennedy Memorial Park.
-It features assorted festivities and entertainment.
-Dragon boat racing, of course, will be the focus.
+The 19th annual Badger Lake Dragon Boat Bash – sponsored by CJ Bio America – is underway at John F. Kennedy Memorial Park today with assorted festivities and entertainment.
+Racing will take place today.
 It’s expected that more than 20 teams composed of devotees of this ancient sport will participate in the competition.

 While good fun is a major focus of this event, there is a serious side.
 Teams and those who attend will engage in an array of fundraising projects to help pay for cancer treatment at Trinity Regional Medical Center.
 That noble endeavor is an important added dimension of a fun-filled two days that deserves praise and support.

 Musical entertainment has long been part of Dragon Boat events locally.
 That tradition continues this year.
-The traditional Awakening of the Dragon ceremony will be a highlight Friday evening for longtime fans and newcomers alike.
+The traditional Awakening of the Dragon ceremony was a highlight Friday evening for longtime fans and newcomers alike.

 While dragon boat racing is a relatively new tradition in Webster County, its origins in China date back two millennia.